Next Parish Council meeting is May 13th at 7pm in Murcott Village Hall

 Rights of Way

 There are many footpaths and bridleways through the parish.
-The Parish Council is investigating information boards for the parish to assist visitors planning to walk locally.
+The Parish Council has installed an information board for the parish at The Splash to assist visitors planning to walk locally.

 Village Hall